 This item was heard at FERC on October 23, 2020 and the initial presentation provided a general overview of various initiatives.
 The Committee's comments included the importance of increasing commercial Class A office space, within hospitality further embracing arts and culture, supporting programs encouraging working virtually from Miami Beach, and focusing on economic development.
 The Committee's direction was to come back on a monthly basis to hear presentations by the lead departments regarding progress towards specific initiatives.
 In November, the FERC focused on a presentation from Spectra regarding potential sponsorships and naming rights.
 In December and January, the main topic was business attraction and retention as well as potential economic incentives by Economic Development.
-For today's meeting, the focus will be a presentation by the Property Management Department regarding the Asset Inventory Study recently completed by CBRE and follow up from Economic Development.
+In February, the focus was a presentation by the Property Management Department regarding the Asset Inventory Study recently completed by CBRE and follow up from Economic Development.
+For this meeting, Property Management will discuss potential opportunities regarding the vacant parcels identified in the Asset Inventory Study.